 About the race

-The Almere course is the world’s only long distance triathlon course located below sea level on reclaimed land at the bottom of what was once the Zuiderzee (South Sea).
-Almere is just 25km from the Dutch capital of Amsterdam, one of the most famous cities in Europe.
+The Almere course is the world’s only long-distance triathlon course located below sea level on reclaimed land at the bottom of what was once the Zuiderzee (South Sea).
+Almere is just 25km from the Dutch capital of Amsterdam.
 Still surrounded by water, the course features the typical Dutch landscapes renowned the world over – dikes, windmills, tulip fields and endless straight, fast roads where the battle is between you and the elements.

 The two-lap swim takes place in the Weerwater, adjacent to the Esplanade.
 The name means 'water again', as this lake was dug after the city of Almere was reclaimed from the Zuiderzee, bringing the water back.